kidozen/kido-ios/README.md

 - Download the lib folder.
 This folder contains all the headers and static libs files
 - In Xcode, open Project Navigator and select your project file.
+- Import the following libraryies and frameworks:
+  - libicucore.dylib
+  - security.framework
+  - cfnetwork.framework
 - On the right panel, click the Build Phases
   - Search Header Search Paths and include the path where the KidoZen headers files are
   - Search Library Search Paths and include the path where the KidoZen static library file is
   - Search Other Linker Flags and include -allLoad and -ObjC

-You can also download the source code and import it in XCode
+##Getting started with the code
+One instance of the Application object has one or many instances of each of the services that you can find in the Kidozen platform (Storage, Queue, etc.)
+The SDK API is callback based on all its interfaces to avoid UI block.
+The callback signature is the same for all the methods:

+- `urlResponse` is the underlying NSHTTPURLResponse object.
+- `Response` the response body of the call.
+It could be an string with the description of the operation such as "Created" or "Internal server error" or a NSDictionary Object with the results of one operation
+- `Error` the NSError object is there was one

+Initialize the Application: During initialization the SDK pulls the application configuration from the cloud services for the specified platform

+  	KZApplication * app = [[KZApplication alloc] initWithTennantMarketPlace:TENANT
+                                                            applicationName:APP
+                                                                andCallback:^(KZResponse * r) {
+			...
+		}];

+Then you must Authenticate against kidozen.
+To do that you must provide the identity provider that you will use the username and the password.
+The SDK hides all the calls needed to authenticate the user against the selected identity provider and to create a security context to execute all the services call.

+		[app authenticateUser:USER withProvider:PROVIDER andPassword:PASS completion:^(id r) {
+		...
+		}];

+Once the user is authenticated you can start using all the services:

+		tasks = [app StorageWithName:@"tasks"];
+		[tasks create:t completion:^(KZResponse * kr) {
+		...
+		}];
+		...
+		queue = [app QueueWithName:@"messages"];
+		[queue enqueue completion:^(KZResponse * kr) {
+		...
+		}];

 #License